How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 OpenVPN Over TCP Port 443

-Another way of hiding your OpenVPN connection from the prying eyes of Egypt’s DPI is to use Transmission Control Protocol (TCP) port 443, which is the port used by HTTPS.
-TCP port 433 is unlikely to be blocked, even in Egypt, as this is the port which is relied on by online banking, online retail, and any website which uses the HTTPS protocol.
-If it was blocked, all of these sites and more would grind to a halt.
+Another option worth trying when other ports are being blocked is to switch OpenVPN to use Transmission Control Protocol (TCP) port 443, which is the port used by HTTPS.
+TCP port 443 is unlikely to be blocked outright, even in Egypt, because it is the port relied on by online banking, online retail, and any website that uses the HTTPS protocol.
+Blocking it entirely would take down a huge proportion of the web.

 - Routing OpenVPN over TCP port 443 is a common anti-censorship feature and one offered by most VPN providers.
 Take a look at your settings or else contact customer support to find out how to switch to this.